IdeaSearch/IdeaSearch-framework/README.md

 - **Crossover (`crossover`)**: Generates new hybrid Ideas by combining elements from two or more existing Ideas.
 This classic operation from genetic algorithms is enhanced in `IdeaSearch` to facilitate more complex evolutionary paths, capable of merging the strengths of different excellent Ideas to produce novel combinations that transcend the limitations of a single Idea.

-- **Generation Bonus (`generation_bonus`)**: Provides an additional score reward for newly generated Ideas.
-This mechanism encourages the system to continuously explore and produce novel, more vibrant Ideas, effectively preventing premature convergence to local optima and promoting a broad exploration of the Idea space.

 ## Key Features

 - **Multi-Island Parallel Search**: Supports the creation of multiple independent "islands," each equipped with its own Samplers and Evaluators, to explore the Idea space in parallel, enhancing search efficiency and diversity.